Complete with Virtual Organ Software - just connect keyboards and play!

 MAESTRO Virtual Pipe Organ software can be configured to use any soundfonts, from Baroque to Wurlitzer, and provides on-screen stop configuration, voicing and fine tuning - no need to purchase any other software in order to enjoy dozens of freely downloadable soundfonts !

-Ribbon cables, fitted with IDC connectors, to plug into KEYS2USB, or Dupont connectors to plug into the MINIKEYS module:
+IDC or Dupont connectors, to plug into KEYS2USB, or Dupont connectors to plug into MINIKEYS